sotirisf/StronglyTypedViewNames/README.md

 # StronglyTypedViewNames
-A T4 template to generate constants for view paths in asp.net MVC
+A T4 template to generate constants for view paths in asp.net MVC (plus some controller names)